LyudmilC-dacc-939/Moonlight-Application/README.md

 ### Payment Systems
 The application fully implements two payment systems:

-- Stripe: For credit/debit card transactions.
+1. Stripe: For credit/debit card transactions.

+  For testing use card number:

+- success: 4242 4242 4242 4242 (any future date and csv); - change reservation status to confirm
+- for failure: 4000 0000 0000 0341 - keep reservation status as pending
-- PayPal: For online payments.
+2. PayPal: For online payments.

 ### Docker for Database
 Steps to set up: